TechSavvyJoe/ai-auto-selfie/MOBILE_OPTIMIZATION.md

 # 📱 Mobile-First Optimization Guide

-## ✅ Already Optimized for Mobile (100% Usage)
+## ✅ Fully Optimized for Mobile (100% Complete)

-Your AI Auto Selfie app is **already fully optimized** for mobile dealership use!
+Your AI Auto Selfie app is **100% optimized** for mobile dealership use!
 Here's what's built in:

 ---